Nant-y-Cwm Alumni

 I love that they start formal academic learning later, in line with other European countries and plenty of research that backs up the importance of focussing on emotional, social and physical development, before academic development.

-The experience connected me to the landscape and the people more than if you were just a tourist.
-NYC helped me foster my connection to, and love of nature, something every child needs now more than ever.
+NYC helped me foster my connection to, and love of nature, something every child needs now, more than ever.